-VELUX No Leak Solar Powered "Fresh Air" Skylights with solar powered blackout blinds proved to be the ideal solution.
+VELUX No Leak Solar Powered "Fresh Air" Skylights with solar powered blackout shades proved to be the ideal solution.

 "VELUX skylights were the perfect choice for this space because not only do they allow in a lot of natural light but they can also be opened with a remote control to let fresh air into the space," said JoAnne Haynes, lead designers of the O'More Showhouse.
 "Plus if someone wanted to use this as a TV room or movie room, the skylights have blackout shades."

 Designer Lauren Devens found inspiration in the natural light from skylights for her design of the loft.